Substra/substra-tests/README.md

 1. Each test should not complete before all the tuples it created have been executed.
 This requirement ensures that the next test will be launched with a substra network ready to execute new tuples
 1. Tests must not use hardcoded network configuration settings/values.
 Use settings files instead (e.g. `values.yaml`)
 1. Tests should target a substra network with at least 2 organisations
+1. By default, a test must pass on the remote and local backend.
+If the test is specific to one backend, add the corresponding mark.